akiirobot/sign-storage-url/README.md

 # Sign Storage Url API

 This is a micro service that implement the [V4 signing process with Cloud Storage tools](https://cloud.google.com/storage/docs/access-control/signing-urls-with-helpers#storage-signed-url-get-object-go) on Google Cloud Function.
 You don't need to write the signing process in you program.
-Just call this e
+Just call this Sign Storage Url API after you deploy to google cloud function.

+## Before Start

-## Setup Google Cloud Project
+### Setup Google Cloud Project

+Create a Google Cloud Project from [here](https://console.cloud.google.com/projectcreate) and set on terminal.

 ```shell
 export ProjectID=<project_id>